woazo/botnet_woazo/README.md

 # Botnet_Woazo
-A botnet who work only in a local network - Can do a DDoS attack
+A botnet - Can do a DDoS attack (and know how to cook an egg)

 /!\ THIS IS FOR EDUCATIONAL PURPOSE ONLY /!\